-I separated Baum’s work into scenes, linked each synopsis to the full text in an online copy, added illustrations by W. W. Denslow, and based the divisions and summaries on sub-beats (shown as lowercase to differentiate from the uppercase Global Story Beats).
+I separated Baum’s work into scenes, linked each synopsis to the full text of an online copy, added illustrations by W. W. Denslow, and based the divisions and summaries on sub-beats (shown as lowercase to differentiate from the uppercase Story Beats).

 ➨Scene Sub-beat: Hook

 Offers something new or references the foreshadowing established in a prior scene.
 For example:

 - Shows action

 - Foreshadows trouble

 - Dialogue grabs attention

 Provides brief information regarding the character and current location.